 - Completion of the form (before departure).

 - After completing the form you will have to present it by a printed copy at check-in / boarding at the airport.

-- Presentation of the negative COVID-19 test, namely, the COVID-19 RT-PCR molecular test, which will be done no earlier than 72 hours before departure to Portugal.
+— negative test for COVID-19, namely, the COVID-19 RT-PCR molecular test, the test must not exceed 72 hours before entering the country.
+The hours will be calculated from the moment (time) of taking the test.
 The result presented in the original (with signature, stamp, etc.).

-- Children under 24 months do not need to be tested for Covid-19.
+Children under 12 years old do not need to be tested.